Cosmetic Dentistry Know All of Your Options

 Porcelain crowns are similar to traditional dental crowns, but do not contain any dark metals on the inside of the crown.
 For patients who are tired of the “dark line” around the gums of their crowned teeth, all-porcelain crowns are a fantastic alternative.
 The newer crowns are very strong and bonded to the tooth to prevent the cement wash-out that used to occur with traditional crowns.
 Getting cosmetic porcelain crowns austin typically cost a bit more than traditional crowns, but are well worth the extra expense in any area where the edge of the crown shows.

 If you don’t mind waiting some months for your new smile, orthodontics may be a much better option than porcelain veneers.
-For patients with nice looking natural teeth, just crooked or gapped, orthodontics is a more natural and cost-effective approach.
-Of course, in the field of cosmetic dentistry most adults do not want railroad track braces on their teeth, so manufacturers have developed “clear braces” where all you notice is a thin wire on the teeth.
+By checking out sites like https://www.durhamdental.net/, you’ll be able to see what sort of services specialist dental clinics offer.
+If getting braces is the treatment you want to go for, be sure to do your research and speak to a dentist, who can give you all the advice you’ll need before moving forward.
+For patients with nice-looking natural teeth, just crooked or gapped, orthodontics is a more natural and cost-effective approach.
+Of course, in the field of cosmetic dentistry, most adults do not want railroad track braces on their teeth, so manufacturers have developed “clear braces” where all you notice is a thin wire on the teeth.
 Plus, modern orthodontics has embraced the “low-force, low friction” philosophy, making braces much more comfortable than ever before.

 If the thought of braces still turns you off, then you should consider Invisalign (www.invisalign.com).
 Invisalign is a series of clear plastic trays, similar to bleaching trays, which gently move your teeth to their new, straight position.
 At an average treatment time of only 11 months, Invisalign is quicker and easier than traditional braces, plus there are no diet restrictions and no issues brushing and flossing.
 The disadvantage of Invisalign is the time involved, and the chance that porcelain veneers may still be needed to achieve the patient’s esthetic goals.
 The advantage is preservation of natural teeth, and relatively low cost at around $6,000 total.